verloop/twirpy/example/README.md

 ## Requirements
 You can install requirements for running the examples using `pip` :
-`pip install requirements.txt`
+`pip install -r requirements.txt`

 ## Running server
-You can run the Twirpy ASGI application using servers such as uvicorn
+You can run the Twirpy ASGI application using servers such as uvicorn.
-Installing uvicorn : `pip install uvicorn`
-Example uvicorn command : `uvicorn --port 3000 example.server:app`
+Example uvicorn command : `uvicorn --port 3000 server:app`

 ## Running client
 After server has started, you can make request using the example client with the following command :